wintersys-projects/adt-documentation/docs/Agile Deployment Toolkit/Demos/QuickStartDemos.md

 You can then deploy your Linode using your Stackscript and wait for your Joomla install will come online

-In the browser you will then need to fill in all the installation values which you can find in the build log on your build machine

->      /bin/cat ${BUILD_HOME}/logs/b*err*.

 You will see a message asking you to remove _J* file from the installation folder.
 Once you see this message wait until your system clock on your laptop cycles to the next minute and the system will have deleted it for you.
 You can then scroll down and click "Install Joomla"

 ---------------------------